 The one she chose, le Roc des Anges, is fully exposed to the north, an important criterion in this especially hot region.
-The name of this domain comes from a vine of Carignan planted on a vein of quartz.
+The name of this estate comes from a vine of Carignan planted on a vein of quartz.
 A slope of white soil, christened the ‘white rock’, shines among the surrounding black schists.

-In the beginning, there were 10 hectares, and Marjorie was on her own.
-Little by little, more plots were purchased, growing the domain to 25 hectares.
-The Roc des Anges vineyard is in Catalonia, leaning against the north face of the Força Réal mountain.
+The Roc des Anges vineyard lie in Northern Catalonia, leaning against the north face of the Força Réal mountain.
 The schist stone – in a vertical leafed structure, ensuring regular water to the vines – support the vines of Carignan Noir and Blanc, Grenache Noir and Gris, Maccabeu, and Syrah.
-These vines have an average age of 70 years, with some reaching 100, and they produce only small quantities (17 hl/ha), though always with gusto.
+These old vines, some of which are over 100 years old, produce only small quantities (15-20 hl/ha), though always with gusto.

 Simplicity, logic, and understanding are at work in every gesture.
 The wines are matured in Burgundian barrels or in concrete vats, depending on the fruitiness of their character.
 They perfectly express the spirit of the winemaker: ‘a mixture of strength and elegance’.